MolSSI-Education/python-package-best-practices/_episodes/07-collaboration.md

 ````

-To get a copy of the upstream repository.
+to get a copy of the upstream repository.
 This will be in a hidden branch.
-You should be able to see both the origin and upstream hidden branches by typing
+You should be able to see both the origin and upstream hidden branches by typing,

 ````{tab-set-code}